nordskald/SIPLogAnalyzer/README.md

 # SIPLogAnalyzer
-Software that is used to analyze huge SIP logs.
+Software that is used to make huge SIP logs readeable and searchable via a local database.